 After you mix the dough altogether it’s important to give it a 30-minute rest.
 This gives the gluten-free flour time to hydrate and really makes a difference.
 It’s key for non-gritty gluten-free cookies!

-Luckily just a 30-minute rest will do and no overnight-in-the-fridge chill is needed.
+Luckily just a room temperature 30-minute rest will do and no overnight-in-the-fridge chill is needed.
 So you can still have chocolate chip cookies shortly after a craving strikes!

 Brown butter: Gives these cookies a delectable nutty flavor

 A tablespoon of milk: Prevents grittiness and helps the cookies get golden